-Children enter primary school having had a range of movement experiences in the home, pre-school setting and the local community.
+Children start primary school having had a range of movement experiences at home, in pre-school settings and in their local community.
 They will have developed skills of control, co-ordination and manipulation and will have some awareness of space.
-The development of the fundamental movement skills needs to be nurtured, not only because they are important for the child’s long-term health and well-being, but because they support the child’s physical development.
+Teachers should encourage their pupils to develop these fundamental movement skills as they are crucial to children’s long term health and well-being and support physical development.

-Physical Development and Movement is about experiencing and developing a range of fundamental movement skills that will improve co-ordination, locomotion, control, balance, and manipulation.
-In addition, physical development helps children gain confidence and self-esteem and enables them to feel the benefits of being healthy and active.
+Physical Development and Movement is about experiencing and developing a range of fundamental movement skills that improve co-ordination, locomotion, control, balance and manipulation.
+Physical development also helps children gain confidence and self-esteem, enabling them to feel the benefits of being healthy and active.

 Developing Fundamental Movement Skills

-The purpose of this resource is to provide teachers and assistants with support in planning, teaching and assessing Physical Development in the Foundation Stage.
+This resource gives teachers and assistants support to plan, teach and assess Physical Development in the Foundation Stage.